ccomrade/c1-launcher/README.md

 | [Steam](https://store.steampowered.com/app/17300/Crysis/)         | 1.2.1   | 6156  | Y      | -      | Y         |
 | Origin                                                            | 1.2.1   | 6156  | Y      | Y      | Y         |

-- The latest official version is 1.2.1 (Build 6156).
+- The latest official version is 1.2.1 (6156).
-- Install the
-[1.2](https://crysis.nullptr.one/Crysis_Patch_1_2.exe) and
-[1.2.1](https://crysis.nullptr.one/Crysis_Patch_1_2_1.exe) official patches to get the latest version (DVD only).
+- If you have DVD version, install the [1.2](https://crysis.nullptr.one/Crysis_Patch_1_2.exe) and [1.2.1](https://crysis.nullptr.one/Crysis_Patch_1_2_1.exe) official patches to get the latest version.
-- The missing 64-bit files can be downloaded [here](https://crysis.nullptr.one/Crysis_6156_Bin64.zip).
+- If you have Steam version, missing 64-bit files can be downloaded [here](https://crysis.nullptr.one/Crysis_6156_Bin64.zip).

 ### Crysis Wars